brian6484/CSKnowledge/Operating System/Linux/Cheat Sheet 2.md

 si,so = swapping memory to disk, shows system is running out of memory

-bi,bo = disk i/o operations per second, shows system is v busy with i/o
+bi,bo = disk i/o operations per second, shows system is v busy with i/o. bo = blocks out so from memory to disk.
+Its out cuz from perspective of CPU, data is going OUT from memory. bi is reading from disk into memory

 in = interrupts/s.
 Remember interrupt is when a device (disk, network, timer) needs CPU's attention or resource